Marginal utility and diminishing returns

 Numerous tangible illustrations of marginal utility and diminishing returns permeate our quotidian existence.
 For instance, contemplate the exquisite sensation that engulfs your palate upon indulging in the initial morsel of your cherished culinary delight.
 However, as contentment gradually saturates your senses, subsequent mouthfuls evoke diminished gratification.

-Secondly, imagine that you spend $5 on a cup of coffee every morning before work.
-At first, buying this cup of coffee provides great value because it helps you wake up and gets you going for the day ahead.
-However, over time, the same $5 spent on another cup of coffee may not provide the same level of benefit as the previous one.
+Secondly, imagine spending $5 on coffee every morning before work.
+At first, buying this cup of coffee provides excellent value because it helps you wake up and prepares you for the day ahead.
+However, over time, the same $5 spent on another cup of coffee may not provide the same benefit as the previous one.
 In other words, the marginal utility of that second cup of coffee is lower than the initial purchase because it doesn’t have the same impact on your day.

 Thirdly, most multinational companies (MNCs) allocate substantial resources to advertising and marketing campaigns to promote their products and attract customers.
-Initially, the investment yields significant returns, as consumer awareness and sales rise.
-But as the advertising budget increases beyond a certain threshold, the impact of each additional dollar spent diminishes.
-The target audience may become saturated with advertisements, leading to reduced responsiveness and diminishing marginal utility.
+Initially, the investment yields significant returns as consumer awareness and sales rise.
+However, as the advertising budget increases beyond a certain threshold, the impact of each additional dollar spent diminishes.
+The target audience may become saturated with advertisements, reducing responsiveness and diminishing marginal utility.